Do This at the End of Every Trip

 Evaluate how well your luggage worked for you.
 Was your suitcase easy to pull?
 Do you need a lighter suitcase or a hard-sided suitcase or an expandable one?

-On my quest to lighten my load — both at home and abroad, I have completely rethought my carry-on bag.
-Although I love having a small bag on wheels for my laptop, it's no fun carrying two bags along cobblestone streets, up flights of stairs and on to buses and trains.
-For my next trip, I am downsizing my carry-on to a slightly larger backpack and a foldable tote bag.
-Only time and travel will tell me if this is the right solution.
+On my quest to lighten my load — both at home and abroad — I have completely rethought my carry-on bag.
+Although I love having a small bag on wheels for my laptop, I won't be doing that again if I am traveling by public transportation.
+It's no fun carrying two bags along cobblestone streets, up flights of stairs and on to buses and trains.
+The two bag system works fine when I'm taveling by car, but for train travel I'll stick to one suitcase and a backpack.

 Are there items you packed for your last trip that you wish you'd left at home?
 Comment below.